 While the soft feel and eco-friendly qualities of cork floors work well in many areas of a home, the basement is not one of them.
 The edges of a cork floor are difficult to seal, so even though the floor is resistant to moisture overall, issues can easily crop up around the rim of the basement.
 It’s not a terrible option, but it does pose a risk you may not want to take on.

 Bamboo is often mistaken for hardwood, but it isn’t.
 As one of the cheapest options around, you get what you pay for with bamboo floors.
 Bamboo is susceptible to scratches and dents, a quality that makes it unsuitable for any area you plan to use regularly.
 Above all, it doesn’t stand up to moisture at all.

-Flooring your basement is a big decision that you’ll enjoy for years to come — so it’s essential to choose a flooring company you can trust.
-50 Floor goes above and beyond to ensure our materials and installation are the best in the business.
-We price-match identical products so you know you’re getting the best deal, and our low overhead means our prices are sometimes up to 80 percent lower than competitors.
+Flooring your basement is a big decision you want to enjoy for years to come, so choosing a flooring company you can trust is essential.
+50Floor goes above and beyond to ensure our materials and installation are the best in the business.
+We price-match identical products, so you know you’re getting the best deal.
+Our low overhead means our prices are sometimes up to 80 percent lower than competitors.

-Service is essential to 50 Floor, and we do everything we can to make flooring your basement simple and painless.
+Service is essential to 50Floor, and we do everything we can to make flooring your basement simple and painless.
 Don’t spend hours driving around to flooring stores.
 We come to you with an array of excellent options for you to compare during our free appointments.
-When it’s time for installation, we’ve got the details covered from moving your furniture to cleaning up afterward.
+When it’s time for installation, we’ll cover the details, from moving your furniture to cleaning up afterward.

-If you’re ready to update your basement with high-quality flooring, 50 Floor is at your service.
-Fill out our contact form with your information and some details about your flooring project, and we’ll set up an appointment as soon as the next day.
-With 50 Floor, you’ll get the best out of your new basement flooring.
+If you’re ready to update your basement with high-quality flooring, 50Floor is at your service.
+Fill out our contact form with your information and details about your flooring project, and we’ll schedule an appointment as soon as the next day.
+With 50Floor, you’ll get the best options for basement flooring.